Scarinci-Hollenbeck/aphshalloffame.com/README.md

 ## To Do:

-1. Ask Peter M about Events and Donate Page (tell him about Stripe) content.
-Also, see if he can't send me hosting info again.
-2. Mobile Review
+1. Mobile Review
-3. Make a production branch and add domain to it
+2. Make a production branch and add domain to it
   * add google recaptcha to form
   * update all meta descriptions and titles
   * add google analytics and search console